We are happy to announce Biome, toolchain of the web.

 Biome is led and maintained by the same people that maintained Rome so far.

-BackgroundSection titled test
+BackgroundSection titled Background

 I want to give you some background and context, which could help you to get why the core team created a new project with a new name.
 If you’re not interested, feel free to jump to the next section

-How it startedSection titled test
+How it startedSection titled How it started

 Before explaining the reasons for the fork, I’d like to give you some background and context; this would help you understand the reasons that led to this decision.